SPCM HPC Cluster Management

 SPCM - Simple, Portable Cluster Manager

-The SPCM cluster manager is a free, open source integrated tool set for managing a simple HPC (High Performance Computing) cluster.
+SPCM is a free, open source integrated tool set for managing a simple HPC (High Performance Computing) cluster.

 It is the only portable cluster management suite we are aware of and is designed to be easily adapted to most POSIX platforms.

-SPCM automates the process of configuring a head node, compute nodes, file servers, and visualization nodes.
+SPCM automates the configuration and management of head nodes, compute nodes, file servers, and visualization nodes.
 Most common management tasks can be performed using a simple menu interface, while additional tasks are supported by command-line tools.

 SPCM automatically installs and integrates the SLURM scheduler and the Ganglia web-based network monitoring suite with the Apache web server.